DigitalBrewLLC/simplySteepedBlog/README.md

 ## Contact

-If you have any questions, suggestions, or just want to talk tea, feel free to reach out through hello@digitalbrew.tech
+If you have any questions or suggestions or want to talk tea, feel free to reach out through hello@digitalbrew.tech

 ## Follow Us